FAIRsFAIR/5_4_prototype/guidelines/SCHEMAORG.md

 ![](image4.png)
 **Figure 8 \- Example of standards exposure**

-Again, we use the schema:documentation to indicate the PID or metadata standard a data repository supports.
+We recommend to use the schema:serviceOutput to indicate the PID or metadata standard a data repository supports.

 Similarly as mentioned in the previous section, to indicate supported persistent identifier (PID) types, we recommend using the home URI of a PID system (e.g. DOI[^5], Handle[^6], etc.), which uniquely identifies a PID system.